Hey, it’s sleepover time! Time for some fun with your best friends.

 Taco Party – Tacos aren’t just for Tuesday.
 Serve up some tacos with a few of these delicious sides.

-Pancake or Waffle Bar – set up a variety of toppings or ingredients like chocolate chips, sliced bananas and strawberries, whip cream, and of course syrup.
+Pancake or Waffle Bar – Set up a variety of toppings or ingredients like chocolate chips, sliced bananas and strawberries, whipped cream, and of course syrup.